BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 He would, as I recall, generally say it in Japanese first and then in English, ensuring that I understood.
 At the time, it didn't stick much in my psyche.
 I saw it as another of the vague aphorisms sometimes wielded by the adults in my life.
 These aphorisms often involved "leadership", which was in particularly vogue in my social milieu in the early 2000s.
-Think school principal speeches and baseball coach pep talks.
+Think the school principal on stage in the auditorium, or the baseball coach addressing us in the dugout in the summer sun, sweating like a pig and talking about sportsmanship.
 </p>

 <p>